Skin tests may be used to diagnose allergies to certain substances.

 to see which allergens cause a reaction.

-Skin tests may be recommended for people with
+Skin tests may be recommended for people who have

 asthma.
 If you have asthma, avoiding substances that